PoomSmart/ASUS-FX504GE-Hackintosh/README.md

 4. Prepare Catalina USB installer and do the conventional installation
 5. Setup Assistant may ask you to set up Touch ID, let it fail and it will tell you to Set up Touch ID later
 6. If you forgot to upgrade WhateverGreen, you will be unable to boot OS completely, add `-wegoff` boot flag to temporarily disable WhateverGreen, upgrade, then rebuild kext caches
-7. Apply [this workaround](https://github.com/tekezo/Karabiner-Elements/issues/1867#issuecomment-498556572) if you use Karabiner Elements
+7. Apply [this workaround](https://github.com/tekezo/Karabiner-Elements/issues/1867#issuecomment-498556572) if you use Karabiner Elements and remapping does not work

 # Pre-installation
 Get yourself a Mojave USB installer with Clover installed.
 Important Clover settings (via Clover Configurator) are: